Medically reviewed by Drugs.com. Last updated on Aug 1, 2021.

 Recommended use is twice daily rinsing for 30 seconds, morning and evening after tooth brushing.
-Usual dosage is 15 mL (marked in cap) of undiluted Chlorhexidine gluconate oral rinse.
+Usual dosage is 15 ml of undiluted Chlorhexidine gluconate oral rinse.
 Patients should be instructed to not rinse with water, or other mouthwashes, brush teeth, or eat immediately after using Chlorhexidine gluconate oral rinse.
 Chlorhexidine gluconate oral rinse is not intended for ingestion and should be expectorated after rinsing.

 How is Chlorhexidine Supplied

 Chlorhexidine gluconate oral rinse is supplied as a blue liquid in 0.5-ounce (15 mL) white plastic unit dose cups (NDC 60687-616-44) in 40 count (NDC 60687-616-64) and 100 count (NDC 60687-616-16) packages.

 Store at 20°C to 25°C (68°F to 77°F), excursions permitted to 15°C to 30°C (59°F to 86°F) [See USP controlled Room Temperature].

 WHAT TO EXPECT WHEN USING Chlorhexidine GLUCONATE ORAL RINSE